apache/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : Cygwin environment on Windows
        CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows

+    2. I used this configuration to test the USB hub class.
+I did this testing with the following changes to the configuration:

+       CONFIG_USBHOST_HUB=y                    : Enable the hub class
+       CONFIG_USBHOST_ASYNCH=y                 : Asynchonous I/O supported needed for hubs

+       CONFIG_LPC17_USBHOST_NASYNCH=8          : Allow up to 8 asynchronous requests
+       CONFIG_USBHOST_NEDS=3                   : Increase number of endpoint descriptors from 2
+       CONFIG_USBHOST_NTDS=4                   : Increase number of transfer descriptors from 3
+       CONFIG_USBHOST_TDBUFFERS=4              : Increase number of transfer buffers from 3
+       CONFIG_USBHOST_IOBUFSIZE=256            : Decrease the size of I/O buffers from 512

+       I also increased some stack sizes:

+       CONFIG_EXAMPLES_HIDKBD_STACKSIZE=2048   : Was 1024
+       CONFIG_HIDKBD_STACKSIZE=2048            : Was 1024
+       CONFIG_SCHED_HPWORKSTACKSIZE=2048       : Was 1024

+       STATUS:
+         2015-04-26: The hub basically works.
+I do get crashes in the LPC16 USB host driver when removing the keyboard from the hub.
+It looks like that crash occurs consistently the 4th time that the keyboard is removed.
+The crash seems seems to be due to a corrupt addess in the callback from the new asynchronous I/O.  Should not be too hard to fix.

   hidmouse:
     This configuration directory supports a variant of an NSH configution.
     It is set up to perform the touchscreen test at apps/examples/touchscreen